Green-Software-Foundation/if/src/if-run/builtins/subtract/README.md

 ## Returns

-- `output-parameter`: the subtraction of all `input-parameters` with the parameter name defined by `output-parameter` in global config.
+- `output-parameter`: the subtraction of all `input-parameters` with the parameter name defined by `output-parameter` in config.

 ## Calculation